18F/ffd-microsite/CONTRIBUTING.md

 ## Deployment Cycle

-The deploy cycle for pushing to the production site is every __[x days, weeks, etc.]__.
+The deployment cycle for pushing to the production site is every __[x days, weeks, etc.]__.
 A core team member will open a pull request from `staging` against `master` for a final sanity check.
-Once merged into `master` the code will be live and ready for viewing.
+Once we merge the code into `master`, it will be live and ready for viewing [at our `production` URL] [ffd-production].

+[ffd-production]: https://labs.usa.gov "Federal Front Door: Production"